AIvaluateXR: An Evaluation Framework for on-Device AI in XR with Benchmarking Results: Discussion

-\ismar{While cloud-based LLMs offer powerful capabilities, they may not always be preferred due to factors such as limited internet connectivity, subscription costs, privacy concerns, or regulatory restrictions.
+While cloud-based LLMs offer powerful capabilities, they may not always be preferred due to factors such as limited internet connectivity, subscription costs, privacy concerns, or regulatory restrictions.
 An alternative approach is the client-server model, where LLMs run on a local server and XR devices connect over a local network.
 However, this setup still introduces network latency (see~\cref{tab:latency7LLMs}) and does not fully address data security risks.
 By contrast, running LLMs directly on-device makes the system more autonomous and independent of external infrastructure.
 Looking ahead, we anticipate that advances in model compression, quantization techniques, and specialized hardware accelerators will further reduce resource demands and latency, making fully on-device intelligence increasingly practical.
-Given the rapid growth in XR and wearable devices, enabling on-device LLMs has the potential to unlock a wide range of real-world applications across domains, from education and training to healthcare, industrial maintenance, and beyond.}
+Given the rapid growth in XR and wearable devices, enabling on-device LLMs has the potential to unlock a wide range of real-world applications across domains, from education and training to healthcare, industrial maintenance, and beyond.
+These trends indicate that on-device LLMs are poised to become increasingly central to future XR systems.